Quickstart: Render a model with Unity

 Create a session and view the default model

 Press Unity's Play button to start the session.
 You should see an overlay with status text, at the bottom of the viewport in the Game panel.
 The session will undergo a series of state transitions.
-In the Starting state, the remote VM is spun up, which takes several minutes.
+In the Starting state, the server is spun up, which takes several minutes.
 Upon success, it transitions to the Ready state.
-Now the session enters the Connecting state, where it tries to reach the rendering runtime on that VM.
+Now the session enters the Connecting state, where it tries to reach the rendering runtime on that server.
 When successful, the sample transitions to the Connected state.
 At this point, it will start downloading the model for rendering.
 Because of the model's size, the download can take a few more minutes.
 Then the remotely rendered model will appear.

 Congratulations!
 You are now viewing a remotely rendered model!

 Once the remote rendering connection is running, the Inspector panel updates with additional status information:

 You can now explore the scene graph by selecting the new node and clicking Show children in the Inspector.

 There is a cut plane object in the scene.
 Try enabling it in its properties and moving it around:

 To synchronize transforms, either click Sync now or check the Sync every frame option.
 For component properties, just changing them is enough.

 In the next quickstart, we will deploy the sample to a HoloLens to view the remotely rendered model in its original size.